-- be a Florida resident and a U.S. citizen or eligible noncitizen as determined by his/her college, university or vocational school - be enrolled as a degree/certificate seeking student - enroll in a minimum of six semester (nine quarters or the equivalent in clock) hours per semester by the end of the school's drop/add period. - not owe a repayment or be in default under any state or federal grant, loan or scholarship program
+- be a Florida resident and a U.S. citizen or eligible noncitizen, - be enrolled as a degree/certificate seeking student, - enroll in a minimum of six semester (nine quarters or the equivalent in clock) hours per semester by the end of the school's drop/add period, - not owe a repayment or be in default under any state or federal grant, loan or scholarship program.